emilienmarotta/emilienmarotta/README.md

 </p>

 ---
-✨ Currently studying computer science and business management, I'm passionate about new technologies and their transformative potential.
+✨ Currently pursuing studies in computer science and business management, I am deeply passionate about emerging technologies and their transformative potential.

-My ambition is to revolutionize business management by integrating innovative solutions such as blockchain and artificial intelligence.
-I'm committed to making companies more competitive by developing secure, reliable and partially automated management structures.
+My goal is to revolutionize business management by integrating cutting-edge solutions like blockchain and artificial intelligence.
+I am committed to enhancing companies' competitiveness by developing secure, reliable, and partially automated management systems.

-My aim is to create state-of-the-art working environments that foster innovation and efficiency.
+I aspire to create advanced working environments that foster both innovation and efficiency.

 <img align="right" alt="GIF" src="./img/Programmers.gif" width="500" height="320" />